 Simple is almost always better when children play outdoors.
 The most elaborate playground or climbing structure can pale in comparison to a stream in the woods.
 Going to the beach with a bucket and shovel (and sometimes not even that much!) can provide hours of absolute absorption in play for children of all ages.

 But what if you don’t have time or access to the forest or beach?
-No worries—just stepping out your back door can be the start of an outdoor adventure.
+No worries—just stepping out your back door can be the start of an outdoor adventure and a regular part of nature-based learning.
 A small crack in the sidewalk can be a fascinating study of the industry of an ant colony and the tenacity of a weed.
 You don’t need to be a scientific expert to point out insects, bees, spider webs, and dandelions, or to discuss the difference between a pine tree and an oak.
 Collecting acorns and pinecones can reveal all sorts of interesting shapes, smells, and textures, and lead to endless explorations.